 If you are a veteran who had other than dishonorable service of at least 90 days 1 of which was during a period of conflict or war and have limited or no countable income, and have a disability, or disabilities, that are not related to your military service, you can be awarded a pension by VA.
 If you served during the following periods of war, you may qualify for a pension.
 Click here for more information or see Pension.

-Benefits available to those who are interned at a national cemetery include a Government headstone or marker, burial flag, and a memorial certificate.
-For those veterans who are interned at a private cemetery, a Government headstone or marker, burial flag, and a memorial certificate are provided at no cost.
+Benefits available to those who are interred at a national cemetery include a Government headstone or marker, burial flag, and a memorial certificate.
+For those veterans who are interred at a private cemetery, a Government headstone or marker, burial flag, and a memorial certificate are provided at no cost.
 A burial allowance also may be paid to defer any cost of interment.
 Click HERE for more information or see burial.

 There are benefits available to surviving spouses and children of; veterans who died as the result of their service-connected disabilities; of veterans who served during a period of war and have limited or no income or; of service members who died on active duty.
 Click here for eligibility requirements.

 If you have a service-connected disability or have an overall combined rating of 50% or more, you can go to any VAMC or outpatient clinic and receive medical care at no cost to you.
 If you have a disability rating from VA which is 40% or less, you may also seek care from any VAMC for non-service-connected conditions; however, you may have to pay a co-pay based on your income.
 Veterans who live overseas can seek care for only their service-connected disability, or disabilities, and VA's Foreign Medical Program will pay the necessary cost of that care.

 There are many types of educational benefits available to eligible veterans.
 From the GI Bill, and Survivors' and Dependents' Educational Assistance Program (DEA), to the Vocational Rehabilitation program.
 Don't let the opportunity of letting VA help you obtain your educational goal slip away!